mdn/content/files/en-us/web/api/paymentmethodchangeevent/paymentmethodchangeevent/index.md

 The type of the `methodDetails` property depends on the payment method.
-For example, if `methodName` is `https://example.com/pay`, indicating that the Example Pay payment method is being used for validation, the `methodDetails` field must be an object agreed between the merchant and the payment method.
+For example, if `methodName` is `https://example.com/pay`, indicating that the Example Pay payment method is being used for validation, the shape of `methodDetails` is defined by the payment method.

 ## Specifications